 Inets is a container for Internet clients and servers.
-Currently, an HTTP server, a FTP client and an HTTP client has been incorporated into Inets.
+Currently, an HTTP client and server, a TFPT client and server, and a FTP client has been incorporated into Inets.
 The HTTP server and client is HTTP 1.1 compliant as defined in RFC 2616.